dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 <Tabs groupId="postgres-or-docker">
 <TabItem value="postgres" label="Use Installed Postgres">

-In your terminal, change to your application directory and run this command to connect your application to your Postgres database:
+In your terminal, change to your application folder and run this command to connect your application to your Postgres database:

 ```
-cd <app directory>
+cd <app-folder>
 npx dbos configure
 ```